1 Field Engineer Squadron: Postwar

-By 1960, the squadron was placed under the control of the 1st Divisional Engineers, and by 1962 moved to Assaye Barracks in Neinburg as a result of the regiment's move.Watson and Rinaldi, BAOR, p.
-59 In 1964 the squadron was placed under the 11th Infantry Brigade following the re-organisation of the divisional engineer regiment.Watson and Rinaldi, BAOR, p.
-67 In 1969 the Corps of Royal Engineers went through a major re-organisation, this meant that all former engineer regiment will given a number thus, the 1st Division's Engineers became 21st Engineer Regiment.
+By 1960, the squadron was placed under the control of the 1st Divisional Engineers, and by 1962 moved to Assaye Barracks in Neinburg as a result of the regiment's move.
+In 1964 the squadron was placed under the 11th Infantry Brigade following the re-organisation of the divisional engineer regiment.
+In 1969 the Corps of Royal Engineers went through a major re-organisation, this meant that all former engineer regiment will given a number thus, the 1st Division's Engineers became 21st Engineer Regiment.
 Following this change, the squadron was placed under the direct control of the regiment, but remained in their barracks in Neinburg.